Prompt Engineering or Fine-Tuning: An Empirical Assessment of LLMs for Code

-To summarize the findings and put them in a bigger context, we conclude that like most other engineering problems the choice of prompt engineering vs. fine-tuning LLMs is a trade-off.
-The following are some of the main aspects that play a role in this trade-off: \begin{itemize} \item Accuracy: The most obvious aspect is the accuracy of the models.
-As we saw in the RQs and discussed above, neither approach always dominates the other.
-However, conversational prompt engineering seems to be the winner in the long run. \item Cost: Although usually fine-tuning is considered more expensive than prompt engineering, depending on the subscription models of the commercial LLMs, inference fees can quickly become a huge burden.
+To summarize our findings, we conclude that, like most engineering problems, the choice between prompt engineering and fine-tuning LLMs is a trade-off.
+The following are some of the main factors that play a role in the trade-off: \begin{itemize} \item \textbf{Performance:} The most explicit aspect is the performance of the models.
+From the results, neither approach always dominates the other.
+However, conversational prompt engineering has shown to have great potential. \item \textbf{Cost:} Although fine-tuning is usually considered more expensive than prompt engineering, depending on the subscription models of the commercial LLMs, inference fees can quickly become a huge burden.
 For example, running \emph{GPT-4} for this study costs around 1,500 USD.
-Therefore, developers who routinely use LLMs for Code might opt for a cheaper model or even in-house fine-tuned smaller models, even if that means lower accuracy. \item Ease of Use: Prompt Engineering is a big winner here, especially if one goes with the natural language-based interfaces.
-We realize this when we see even participants with little to no background in LLMs can do the ASE task with \emph{GPT-4}; whereas they would not be able to work with fine-tuned models without a minimum knowledge of how to setup, configure, and call fine-tuned models APIs in the code. \item Control: Finally, another aspect of the trade-off is the level of control on the internal configurations and outputs.
-For example, with \emph{GPT-4}, although you can set the temperature to zero, you still get non-deterministic answers which makes the verification of the models harder and thus less interesting for some users. \end{itemize}
+Therefore, developers who have a large number of instances for inference should consider using a cheaper model or even fine-tuning a smaller in-house model. \item \textbf{Ease of Use:} Prompt engineering has a significant benefit from this aspect, especially when using natural language-based interfaces.
+It becomes more significant as we see participants with little to no background in LLMs can perform ASE tasks with \emph{ChatGPT-4}.
+In contrast, they would not be able to perform with fine-tuned models without a certain knowledge of deployment, configuration, and developing fine-tuned models. \item \textbf{Control:} Finally, another aspect of the trade-off is the level of control on the internal configurations and outputs.
+For example, with \emph{GPT-4}, although you can set the temperature to zero, you still get non-deterministic answers, which makes the verification of the models more difficult and thus less interesting to some users. \end{itemize}